gitHST/pager/README.md

   - The ability to view diary books in a carousel
   - The ability to view all quotes you've added to a book under it in the carousel

+### `Version 0.5.0 "Binding"`
+- General
+  - Tablet support
+- Settings
+  - Will add a settings page
+  - The ability to set preferences
+- Customization
+  - The ability to change theme
+  - The ability to change the layout of the diary

 ### `Version 1.0.0 "Bookworm"`
 - View books
   - The ability to sort diary by date reviewed, rating, title, name of author, and date published.
 - Search
   - The ability to do a general search of books, and view all their information
 - UI
   - Fully polished User Interface
   - Full dark mode integration
-- Settings
-    - Will have a settings page
-    - The ability to change theme
-    - The ability to set preferences

 ### `Version 2.0.0 "Book Club"`
 - Online